What is the difference between Suspend Alarms and Suspend Agent?

 This is often used if you are making changes to a machine and don't want the agent changing things - for example, if you are upgrading the OS or applying updates, you may not want the Patch Management or an audit to start in the middle of the upgrade/patching cycle.

 The agent will continue to run on the machine and run agent procedures.

-The only thing that this does is tell the kaseya server to discard any and all alarms from that agent.
-When any alarm is generated by the agent state - low disk, off-line, perfmon counter, etc, the kaseya server, instead of creating a ticket, sending an email, running a procedure or generating an alarm will simply do nothing, not at the time that the alarm is created, nor in the future - the event is sent to <NUL>.
+The only thing that this does is tell the Kaseya server to discard any and all alarms from that agent.
+When an alarm is generated by the agent state - the low disk, off-line, perfmon counter, etc, the Kaseya server, instead of creating a ticket, sending an email, running a procedure, or generating an alarm will simply do nothing, not at the time that the alarm is created, nor in the future - the event is sent to <NULL>.